sy-zhou/library-volunteer-system/README.md

 # Library Volunteer System

-The /Library Volunteer System/ is a program that stores volunteer profiles and produces a corresponding volunteer shift schedule based on user-defined preferences.
+The *Library Volunteer System* is a program that stores volunteer profiles and produces a corresponding volunteer shift schedule based on user-defined preferences.
 This program was designed in order to optimize my high school library’s volunteer management system.

-## Roadmap
+## Possible Changes

 The following list details ideas for possible development in the future.